Lagos de Moreno: Topography

 A view of the Mesa Redonda from the nearby highway.
 Mesa Redonda was the site of a Cristero War battle.

 Lagos de Moreno is situated 1,942 meters (6,371 feet) above mean sea level.
 Lagos is located in the region of Los Altos de Jalisco, within the macroregion of the Bajío, one of the most highly developed areas in Latin America.
 The city's vicinity is quite mountainous and hilly, with the nearby Mesa Redonda being a particularly notable formation.

 Flora and fauna

 The nearby Mesa Redonda is home to many unique species of flora.
 There, two species of cactus endemic only to Jalisco flourish, with one of these species only being endemic to the Mesa Redonda, particularly its very steep slopes, protecting it from predators.

-Many animals call the Lagos valley home, with fauna including hares, rabbits, deers, and boars.
+Many animals call the Lagos valley home, with fauna including hares, rabbits, deer, and boars.
 Residents of nearby ranches have commented on the presence of coyotes and snakes in rural areas.
 Areas like the Mesa Redonda have been utilized by locals to gather vegetables straight from nature, particularly prickly pear cacti.